Robot1235369/Pygame_JumpPhysics/README.md

 # Pygame_JumpPhysics

 This contains logic I made for jumping in pygame.
-Anyone is allowed to use this code
+This code is not to be used for commercial use.